 This must be the lesson of dirt.”

-For a debut novel this book is remarkable, for a fiction novel in general with no distinct similarities to other novels, as far as I know of, this story is mesmerizing.
+For a debut novel this book is pretty remarkable.
+For a fiction novel in general with no distinct similarities to other’s I have read, this story is mesmerizing.
 The Untold had me hooked from the first sentence and like a trusting stallion, a waler on the run, it was hard to let go.
 The first few pages are hard-hitting and as you progress it seems unrelenting but towards the end, as much as you don’t want to, you begin to understand the madness.
 There is a hauntingly-beautiful way in which the author massages her way through the English language and with one swift moment can punch you in the gut or shake your soul.
 The metaphysical aspects of the story were deeply-moving and provided a narrative that is quite uncommon, but very appropriate given the composition of the novel.

 “Sitting by the ravine she felt her past was not behind her or beneath her, it was everywhere at once, living through her, and the boy and Joe and Bill were just like those she had known before and here on the mountain was something like a second chance, a chance to love well, and she did not yet know its limits.”